fri-datascience/course_ids/docs/02a-Introduction_to_Docker.md

 docker push USERNAME/PUBLIC_IMAGE_NAME:TAG
 ```

-If you do not define the tag, it will be *latest* by default.
-You can access your image via Web interface at *https://hub.docker.com/r/USERNAME/PUBLIC_IMAGE_NAME*, where you can also add description, instructions, publish the *Dockerfile* or connect its content to your Git repository.
-Now anybody can pull & run your image using the same procedure as we did above.
+If we do not define the tag, it will be *latest* by default.
+We can access our image via Web interface at *https://hub.docker.com/r/USERNAME/PUBLIC_IMAGE_NAME*, where we can also add a description, instructions, publish the *Dockerfile* or connect its content to your Git repository.
+Now anybody can pull & run our image using the above procedure.

 ## Further reading and references